DrThomasAger/smile/README.md

 - [ ] **VS Code Extension:**
     - Beautiful syntax highlighting to make your prompts easy to read.
     - Helpful snippets and hints to make writing effortless and fun.

-- [ ] **The `smile-parser` Python Library:**
-    - A smart, lightweight library to understand and validate your prompts, giving you confidence as you write.
-    - The foundation for integrating beautiful (: Smile workflows into any system.

 - [ ] **Want to Build Beautiful Tools?**